CB13-mrs13/iaia-app/README.md

 ---

+## Code Quality

+This project is configured with tools to ensure code quality and consistency:

+- **ESLint:** For identifying and fixing problems in JavaScript/TypeScript code.
+- **Prettier:** For automatically formatting code to maintain a consistent style.
+- **TypeScript:** For static type checking.

+You can run the following commands to maintain code quality:

+- `npm run lint`: Check for linting errors.
+- `npm run lint:fix`: Automatically fix linting errors.
+- `npm run format`: Format all files with Prettier.
+- `npm run typecheck`: Run the TypeScript compiler to check for type errors.

+---

 ## Deployment

 The simplest and most cost-effective way to deploy this application is using **Firebase App Hosting**.
 The project is already configured for it.